This article was originally published at Ideas on Fire on March 14, 2017.

 In this third installment of our three-part series on mentorship, we are tackling the issue of how to keep your new mentoring relationships strong over the long term by being a good mentee.

-In Part 1, Ideas on Fire Content Manager Alexandra Sastre addresses the ins and outs of How to Find a Good Mentor to help you navigate academia’s challenges.
-In Part 2, IOF Rockstar Coach Kate Drabinski explores why we should seek to be mentors and How to Be a Good Mentor.
-Here in Part 3, IOF President Cathy Hannabach shares her insight on how to keep these new mentoring relationships strong.
+In Part 1, our Contributing Writer Alexandra Sastre addresses the ins and outs of How to Find a Good Mentor to help you navigate academia’s challenges.
+In Part 2, our Grad School Rockstars Coach Kate Drabinski explores why we should seek to be mentors and How to Be a Good Mentor.
+Here in Part 3, IoF President Cathy Hannabach shares her insight on how to keep these new mentoring relationships strong.